How to Handle a Speeding Ticket

 The thing is, it’s supposed to be a little scary.
 As a new driver, everyone is concerned about you: your parents, the government, and other drivers.
 Teens are far more likely than any other drivers to get into accidents.
 If you broke the law as an inexperienced driver, for better or for worse, authority figures tend to want to scare you straight.

 So it’s pretty natural to be afraid.
 But you’ll get through it, and it’ll be easier if you take a deep breath and handle it as best you can.
+Below you will find four useful tips on how to handle a speeding ticket.

 1. Find out how bad it really is.